Nazar779/IsEvenNumber/README.md

-Open file and find out about problem solutions edabit.com
+Open file and find out about problem solutions edabit.com this solutions is cool